SOLEGUIDE

 Option 1: Lightweight Mesh Trainers

-This is the most practical and reliable option for most children.
-Mesh-upper trainers are significantly cooler than leather or synthetic uppers, allowing air to circulate around the foot during warm weather.
+This is the most practical option for most children.
+Mesh-upper trainers are much cooler than leather or synthetic uppers, letting air circulate around the foot in warm weather.

 Look for the same essential features as any orthotic-compatible shoe:

-Many children find mesh trainers comfortable enough for summer that the issue of open-toe footwear becomes less pressing.
-The breathability of mesh materials has improved considerably, and modern lightweight trainers can feel very different from heavy enclosed shoes.
+Many children find mesh trainers comfortable enough for summer that the open-toe footwear issue becomes less pressing.
+Mesh materials have improved a lot in recent years, and modern lightweight trainers feel very different from heavy enclosed shoes.

 Option 2: Structured Sandals With a Firm Removable Footbed

-Some sandals are designed with a firm, contoured footbed that can be removed and replaced with an orthotic device.
-These are not easy to find in children's sizes, but they do exist in specialist ranges.
+Some sandals have a firm, contoured footbed that can be removed and replaced with an orthotic device.
+These aren't easy to find in children's sizes, but they do exist in specialist ranges.

 For a sandal to work with an orthotic, it needs:

-If you can find a sandal that meets all of these criteria, it can be a genuinely good summer option.
-However, the reality is that most children's sandals fail on at least one of these points.
+If you find a sandal that meets all of these criteria, it's a good summer option.
+The reality is that most children's sandals fail on at least one of these points, though.

 Option 3: Supportive Sandals Without the Orthotic

-For very short durations and low-activity situations, such as walking to the car or sitting in a garden, some children may be able to wear a supportive sandal without their orthotic device.
+For very short periods and low-activity situations (walking to the car, sitting in a garden) some children may be able to wear a supportive sandal without their orthotic.

 If you go this route, choose a sandal with good built-in arch support rather than a flat flip-flop.
-A sandal with a contoured footbed, even without the custom device, provides more stability and support than a completely flat sole.
+A contoured footbed, even without the custom device, gives more stability than a completely flat sole.

 Always check with your child's orthotist before allowing time without the device.
 For some conditions, even brief periods without the orthotic can cause discomfort or undermine the treatment.
-For others, short breaks are perfectly acceptable.
+For others, short breaks are fine.

 What Should You Avoid?